 Take a world tour with our special international series of Nutcracker Village collectibles, representing many different countries.
 This years collection includes: Egypt, England, Germany, Greece, Greenland, Ireland, Japan, Mexico, Norway, Scotland, Spain, Thailand , USA Join Nutcracker Village to celebrate over 10 years of quality collectibles with an array of special editions that will bring good luck to you and your friends and family For over a decade, Nutcracker Village has specialized in bringing you natural wood chippers designed in Old World traditions Each handcrafted nutcracker features unique detailing and is a quality treasure meant to be enjoyed year after year.”

+The little Dutch girl Nutcracker holds tulips in one hand and a basket of tulips in the other.
 On the left, see the details of her dirndl. center, profile.
-Right, the butt of the Nutcracker Girl doll.
+Right, the butt of the Nutcracker Girl doll. |

 A boy from the Nutcracker wearing a jacket.
 He holds a fake stone pottery and naughty in a cake.
+On the left, he is wearing a Tyrolean hat.
+Centre, details of the traditional food eaten during Oktoberfest.
+On the right, wooden shoes on a plinth that have been painted to match his costume. |

 More links to Nutcrackers: